modelica/ModelicaSpecification/RationaleMCP/0037/ReadMe.md

 ## Backwards Compatibility
 Introducing the new operator with function syntax `resolveURI` means that Modelica code using this name for other purposes will break.
 However, the name is unlikely to be in use in existing Modelica libraries.

 The new Modelica URIs are distinct from the existing Modelica URIs, making this part of the MCP fully backwards compatible.
-However, the existing Modelica URIs will become a deprecated form according to this MCP.

 The new file system storage structure uses a directory name that couldn't be the name of a Modelica class.
 Hence, the only kind of backwards incompatibility caused by this part of the MCP would be if a Modelica class is already using that name in the file hierarchy for something else.
 Again, the name is unlikely to be used in existing Modelica libraries.